Sunisa Lee: Fashion

 Lee designed a signature collection of leotards for GK Elite in 2021.
 In January 2022, Lee launched her first capsule collection with British fashion retailer PrettyLittleThing.
 She said, "I love fashion so much and when I'm not in my leotard, I love putting looks together.
 Being an athlete, I live in athleisure, so I wanted to design clothes that were a bit more fashion-forward".

 In October 2025, Lee and WNBA All-Star Angel Reese walked in the 2025 edition of the Victoria's Secret Fashion Show, the first major athletes to model at the brand's signature event.

 Television and media appearances

 Lee talks to reporters in April 2024 ahead of the 2024 Summer Olympics.

 Lee was featured in the six-episode YouTube Originals documentary series Defying Gravity: The Untold Story of Women's Gymnastics.
 Premiered on September 21, 2020, the series uses archive footage and interviews with former and current champions and up-and-coming gymnasts to take viewers inside the world of women's elite gymnasts.
 In June 2021, Lee starred in the Peacock docuseries Golden: The Journey of USA's Elite Gymnasts, which followed top U.S. gymnasts as they compete for a spot on Team USA ahead of the 2020 Olympics in Tokyo.
+In April 2026, Lee made an appearance as a fictionalized version of herself on an episode of Beef.